Fertility treatments and the fact pregnancies are happening later in life has made multiple births more common.

 What causes twins?

 Nobody knows what causes identical (monozygotic) twins.
-All pregnant women have the same chance of having identical twins: about 1 in 250.
+Everyone has the same chance of having identical twins: about 1 in 250.

 Identical twins do not run in families.
 But there are some factors that make having non-identical twins more likely: